The Capital Times: Philosophy

 While The Cap Times is vigorously progressive in its editorial voice, there is a firm demarcation between its opinion voices and its news reporters and editors.
 The two parts act separately.

 Events and podcasts

 Since 2015, the Cap Times has hosted regular community events featuring live discussions about public affairs and cultural topics.
 Cap Times Talks, a monthly series, began in May 2015 and movie critic Rob Thomas has hosted regular post-film chats in local theaters since early 2015.
 Cap Times Idea Fest, a multi-day ideas festival on a wide variety of public affairs and cultural topics, launched in fall 2017 and has become an annual event since then.
-The Cap Times also produces regular events called Cooking with the Cap Times with local chefs and Cap Times Live featuring local musicians.
+The Cap Times also produces regular events such as: Cooking with the Cap Times featuring local and national chefs, along with an executive business series - Cap Times Power Hour where "Wisconsin Business Leaders Talk".
+During the pandemic production of a virtual music series - Cap Times Live featured local musical performances.